restimel/es-support/README.md

 ### returnTypes

-Depending of this value the output is changed.
+Depending on this value the output is changed.

 * `'boolean'` _(default)_: returns true if all features are supported.
     Returns false if at least one feature is not supported.